Putting Your Coursework To Work

 - Complete KU’s approved ECU program* (courses & 2 student teaching experiences) with a minimum B for each course or student teaching experience.
 Note that B- does not count towards this requirement.
 Also if courses are transferred or substituted from another program or university they must also carry at least a grade of B.

 - Passing Score on KU-‐ECU‐KPTP, which must be completed as a part of a supervised field experience.

-- Pass the required PRAXIS series.
+- Pass the required exam.
 For information regarding Kansas Licensure, visit the School of Education's Licensure section of the web site.
 This website has the information on required licensure exams and application instructions.
-For ECU license the following two standardized licensure exams should be taken approximately 3-6 months before you have finished all courses and student teaching experiences: PLT: Early Childhood; Education of the Young Child.

 - Submit appropriate licensure form and fees (this does include a criminal background check).